thavelick/just-bangs/README.md

     curl -fLO https://duckduckgo.com/bang.js
     ./just_bangs
     ```
-2. Optionally, create a `custom-bang.js` file that will shadow the
+2. Optionally, before starting the server, create a `custom-bang.js`
-   downloaded bangs.
-You only need the `t` and `u` fields on the
+   file that will shadow the downloaded bangs.
+You only need the `t`
-   custom bangs.
+   and `u` fields on the custom bangs.
 3. Open your browser to http://localhost:8484/
 4. Append your search query to the url, with a bang:
    http://localhost:8484/gh!+just+bangs

 ### Environment variables

 * `JUST_BANGS_DEFAULT_BANG`: The bang to use when none is specified.
-Without
- this, queries without a bang will show a page with a simple usage example.
+  Without this, queries without a bang will show a page with a simple
+  usage example.
 * `JUST_BANGS_PORT`: The http port on which the server should run.
 Defaults
   to 8484
 * `JUST_BANGS_MAIN_FILE`: The path to the file containing all the normal bangs